If you've got the talent and commitment to become an aerospace leader but need financial help, read on!!

 T: +44 (0)20 7670 4325 | M: +44 (0) 7824 512941 | E: email@example.com

-BAG and the Society are pleased to announce a new air transport scholarship offered through the RAeS Centennial Scholarship fund.
+The BAG air transport scholarships are now in their second year and offered through the RAeS Centennial Scholarship fund.
 The British Aviation Group (BAG) is the leading trade association for UK companies involved in the airport and aviation development sectors and is the only association with a membership that covers the full spectrum of airport development expertise in the UK.
 BAG currently represents over 180 companies all operating in the airport sector, the portfolio of expertise covers strategic planning, financing, master planning, design, construction, equipping, management and operation of airports.
 BAG’s main objectives are to help these member companies build their business base in the UK, and to succeed in international airport and aviation projects.
 BAG is a key sectoral group of ADS Group Limited, the UK’s national Aerospace, Defence, Security and Space trade organisation and Careers in Aerospace website partner, but retains a separate membership, brand and programme of activities.

-From April 2013, two scholarships annually of a value of £2000.00 each will be available in 2013 and 2014 as a contribution to tuition fees for students studying courses relating to air transport management and aviation.
+From April 2013, two scholarships annually of a value of £2000.00 each have been made available in 2013 and 2014 as a contribution to tuition fees for students studying courses relating to air transport management and aviation.
 Applicants should be entering the final year of an undergraduate degree, undertaking a Master’s degree or the final year of a relevant PhD.

 Applications for the BAG scholarship are administered via the same procedures as those for the Centennial Scholarship fund.
 Applicants should use the Individual Application form and note on the form their wish to be considered for a BAG scholarship.
 Applicants should also supply the same supporting information which includes two reference letters – to be posted separately and in time for the closing date – and confirmation of their place on the course for which the funding applies (such as an offer letter or confirmation of enrolment letter from the university).

-As for all other Centennial applications, the closing date for 2013 applications is 31 May 2013.
+2013 awards have now been allocated.
+As with all Centennial applications, the closing date for 2014 applications is 30 May 2014.

 Additional financial support now available for ambitious employees and new graduates

-In addition to the Centennial Fund, a new £6 million bursary fund for 2013 will pay for 500 new graduates and employees to study Masters (MSc) level degrees in aerospace engineering.
+In addition to the Centennial Fund, this £6 million bursary fund launched in 2013 will pay for 500 new graduates and employees to study Masters (MSc) level degrees in aerospace engineering.

 As part of the Aerospace Growth Partnership, the UK aerospace industry and Government have committed £3 million each over three years to help recruit talented people who want to build careers in aerospace, but need financial backing to study at Masters level.
 A bursary will be available for students to cover the cost of tuition fees up to a maximum of £9,500.